• Skip to primary navigation

 four numbered photos showing how to make sweet cream cold foam and pour onto cold brew.

-2. Blend on high speed for about 45 seconds until a thick, creamy foam has formed.
+2. Blend at high speed for about 45 seconds until a thick, creamy foam has formed.
+This helps toย frothย the milk so it has a velvety texture.

 3. Now it's time to serve it up.
 Prepare a glass with 1 cup of cold brew and lots of ice.

 4. Finally, top the cold brew with the prepared cold foam.
-If you prefer a large amount of sweet cream cold foam (as shown in the photos), you'll need to double the recipe.
+If you prefer a large amount of foam (as shown in the photos), you'll need to double the recipe.

-The great thing about this recipe is that you can easily customize the flavor of your foam and coffee through the flavor of your simple syrup.
+The great thing about this recipe is that you can easily customize the flavor of your sweet cream foam through the flavor of your simple syrup.
+Simply add the same amount of flavored syrup as is noted in the recipe below.

-Here are some delicious simple syrups to try:
+Here are some delicious flavor varieties to try:

 • Caramel: Try this, along with a pinch of salt, to recreate the salted caramel cream cold brew.